-Payments for student accounts, declining balances, or parking permits can be made electronically by signing into your MyMMA account.
-Direct debit payment (ACH/electronic check) using Visa/MasterCard or Discover is available at no charge; American Express can also be used but will require with a 2.9% fee on all transactions.
+Payments for student accounts, Mariner Money, or parking permits can be made electronically by signing into your MyMMA account.
+Direct debit payment (ACH/electronic check) is available at no charge.
+Paying by Debit or Credit will charge a 2.75% service charge.